 Horizon Europe brings together research and innovation while putting a strong emphasis on excellent science, industrial leadership and tackling societal challenges.
 Researchers spanning all across Europe, as well as its associated countries, are after this coveted grant that can immensely push their research a few substantial steps forward.
-Choosing to apply for Horizon Europe undoubtedly means months of intensive preparation as the Horizon Europe proposal development includes a list of requirements and endless attention.
-Therefore, stepping into the Horizon Europe proposal writing challenge can surely seem like a daunting and overwhelming task.
-But, experience shows that working alongside a dedicated and unique timeline can put aside piles of unwanted stress and allow oneself to fully focus on the proposal development and writing.
+Choosing to apply for Horizon Europe undoubtedly means months of intensive preparation as the proposal development phase includes a list of requirements and attention.
+Experience shows that working alongside a dedicated and unique timeline can put aside piles of unwanted stress and allow to fully focus on the proposal development and writing.
 It is for this exact reason that our team has put together the Horizon Europe proposal development timeline – tested and improved over time.

 An overview of the Horizon Europe proposal development

 Developing the full proposal for a Horizon Europe collaborative project takes time.
-Normally, our team recommends to allocate at least three months prior to the deadline for proposal writing and development.
+Normally, our team recommends allocating at least three months prior to the deadline for proposal writing and development.
 That being said, if you are targeting a deadline that falls around a downtime period (e.g. holiday season, summer vacation), we’d recommend allocating even more time for preparing the application.

-As a starting point, one must identify a specific topic in the Horizon Europe work program to apply to.
-When identifying the topic – it is imperative to note the expected deadline.
+As a starting point, identify a specific topic in the Horizon Europe work program.
+When identifying the topic – it is important to note the expected deadline.
 This is a very important date.
 In this article, the expected deadline will be referred to and labelled as “T”.

 Once the topic is chosen and the deadline is clear, the development process begins.
-The process of developing a Horizon Europe collaborative project, whether it is a RIA/IA or CSA project, includes two complementary and parallel efforts that converge at the end of the process.
-Such efforts are divided into consortium-related efforts and proposal-writing – related efforts, as can be seen in the depiction below:
+The process of developing a Horizon Europe collaborative project, whether it is a RIA/IA or CSA project, includes two complementary and parallel efforts that converge throughout the process.
+Such efforts are divided into consortium-related efforts and proposal-writing efforts, as can be seen in the diagram below:

 The two parallel efforts feed one another throughout the proposal development process.

 Additionally, it is important to engage all partners in the writing process.
 This is done by collecting information, consulting, discussing and articulating the project’s narrative.
-Nonetheless, a leading partner should manage, coordinate and synchronize these efforts (see also the coordination dilemma).
+Nonetheless, a leading partner should manage, coordinate and synchronize these efforts (see more on this topic in coordination dilemma).

 The Horizon Europe proposal development timeline